causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop prefixDots: Tokens
 ```

-Function: Gets or sets the lexical unit sequence of the dots separating each subpackage in the full package name in the [ImportContent](ast_package_classes.md#class-importcontent) node, which may be empty.
+Function: Gets or sets the sequence of lexemes used to separate each subpackage level in the full package name in the [ImportContent](ast_package_classes.md#class-importcontent) node, which may be empty.
 For example, the two "." in `import a.b.c`.

 Type: [Tokens](ast_package_classes.md#class-tokens)

 Exceptions:

-- [ASTException](ast_package_exceptions.md#class-astexception) - Thrown when the set [Tokens](ast_package_classes.md#class-tokens) is not a sequence of "." lexical units.
+- [ASTException](ast_package_exceptions.md#class-astexception) - Thrown when the set [Tokens](ast_package_classes.md#class-tokens) is not a sequence of "." lexemes.

 ### prop rBrace